Basque National Liberation Movement prisoners: History

 The number of prisoners related to the Basque National Liberation Movement has varied over the years as can be seen in the following bar chart.
 It begins in 1978, after the amnesty of 1977, which made it illegal to bring to trial any Franco era crime, and also gave amnesty to all prisoners who had committed crimes with a political root during Franco's dictatorship and the Spanish transition to democracy.

 The data for the bar chart comes from Etxerat, the association of family members of these prisoners, and the EPPK (Euskal Preso Politikoen Kolektiboa).
 However, some prisoners choose not to be part of Etxerat, or have been expelled, and so the number of Basque National Liberation Movement prisoners is approximately 7% more than these figures.
 For example, in 2005 Etxerat reported 507 prisoners were held in Spanish prisons, while the Spanish prison service stated that there were 544 related to ETA.

 For consistency the Etxerat figures have been used in the bar chart.

 Current situation

-According to Etxerat, as of February 2023 there were 168 people imprisoned due their activities in support of ETA or organizations linked to ETA.
-156 are imprisoned in Spain and 12 in France.
-25 are women.
+According to Etxerat, as of December 2024 there were 92 people imprisoned due their activities in support of ETA or organizations linked to ETA.
+88 were imprisoned in Spain and 4 in France.
+13 were women.
+30 additional people are under house arrest.